-- 4. Single Axle 6 Wheeler Plow/Sander (replace Unit #2) to be purchased at a cost estimated at \$180,000 to replace existing unit #2, based on the life expectancy of unit #2.
+- 4. Single Axle 6 Wheeler Plow/Sander: (replace Unit #2) To be purchased at a cost estimated at \$180,000 to replace existing unit #2, based on the life expectancy of unit #2.
 There may be some offset from the sale of unit #2.
 Plate # G20993 VIN# 1HTWDDAARX9J101204. - 7.
-Articulating Loader replacement estimated year/cost of replacement equipment (11-12 years of service) Plate# G20659 VIN#002165. - 9.
-Accessory building (7200 sq. ft. estimated requirement) to be erected in 2024 at a cost estimated at \$100,000 to store salt and sand material and to house various equipment currently kept outside.
-The intent is to comply with environmental requirements and to protect investment in equipment.
+Articulating Loader: Replacement estimated year/cost of replacement equipment (11-12 years of service) Plate# G20659 VIN#002165. - 9.
+Accessory building: (7200 sq. ft. estimated requirement) to be erected in 2024 at a cost estimated at \$100,000 to store salt and sand material and to house various equipment currently kept outside.
+The intent is to comply with environmental requirements and to protect investment in equipment. - 11.
+Road Reconstruction and Paving: Capital costs are budgeted and expended annually.

-- 11. Road Reconstruction and Paving Capital costs are budgeted and expended annually. - 18.
-3/4-ton pickup Replacement of HW Department vehicle purchased 2013, used for lower-cost department transportation and for lighter duty plow/sand and patch/seal maintenance projects. - 20.
-Mountain Road Bridge Work to include attention to supporting beams, safety/security upgrades. - 21.
-Scott Rd Bridge over Chocorua River Galvanized culvert needs to be replaced. - 22.
-Bunker Hill Bridge: Repairs including substantial abutment work on this wood-decked, "functionally obsolete" bridge.
-To replace functionally obsolete bridge.
+- 18. 3/4-ton pickup: Replacement of HW Department vehicle purchased 2013, used for lower-cost department transportation and for lighter duty plow/sand and patch/seal maintenance projects. - 20.
+Mountain Road Bridge: Work to include attention to supporting beams, safety/security upgrades. - 21.
+Scott Rd Bridge over Chocorua River: Galvanized culvert needs to be replaced. - 22.
+Bunker Hill Bridge: Repairs including substantial abutment work on this wood- - decked, "functionally obsolete" bridge.
+To replace functionally obsolete bridge. - 23.
+Bridge Capital Reserve: Funds to replace red-listed bridges.